Giv'at Avni: History

-The village was founded in 1991 by the Lower Galilee Regional Council, It was named for Shlomo Avni, director-general of the Ministry of Construction and Housing.
-Lavi Forest, named for the Jewish community that flourished there during the Mishnaic and Talmudic periods, is located on the western edge of Givat Avni, on the lands of the depopulated Palestinian village of Lubya.
+The village was founded in 1991 by the Lower Galilee Regional Council.
+It was named for Shlomo Avni, director-general of the Ministry of Construction and Housing.
+Lavi Forest, named for the Jewish community that flourished there during the Mishnaic and Talmudic periods, is located on the western edge of Givat Avni, on land near the depopulated Palestinian village of Lubya.

 Archaeology

 In an archaeological survey of the area, flint outcrops and flint extraction surfaces were discovered along with numerous flint items, knapping piles, flakes and cores.